SangDad639/spark-dance-ai/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## API configuration

+- Provide your OpenAI API key to enable Supabase functions for analysis.
+- Add your Kie.ai API key (https://kie.ai/api-key) to generate images with Seedream V4 and videos with Wan 2.5.
+- Optional: configure n8n webhook, Google Drive, and Facebook details for downstream automations via the Settings page.